specure/ont-drive-test-tool-tracker/README.md

-### Runique android app
+### SignalTracker android app

-This project meant to be learning project to test multi gradle module system + new android features and good code structure
+This project meant to be for tracking signal